Butter Converter

 What is the Butter Converter doing with my inputs?

 In plain language: The converter uses common US butter equivalents: 1 stick = 8 tablespoons = 1/2 cup = 4 ounces = about 113.4 grams.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What do the main Butter Converter inputs mean?